flik/zend-1-CRUD-with-doctrine-2-and-unitphp/README.md

 # Setup Database

 Configure databse and import sql files which is in sql folder.

+# Note: First import db2.sql and then db1.sql (because of cross database relation)